 The ECP is composed of a two-tiered funding process focusing on early priorities (Tier 1), and a second program designed to prepare for more comprehensive capital investments (Tier 2).
 All Orange County cities plus the County of Orange have received funding under this program.
 To date, there have been 11 rounds of funding under the Tier 1 grants program.

 A total of 199 projects, amounting to more than \$30 million, have been awarded by the Board since 2011.
-This includes the August 9, 2021, Board approval of funding recommendations for ten projects totaling approximately \$2.7 million.
-The 12th Tier 1 call is anticipated to be released in early 2022.
+Of the 199 projects, construction on 171 projects have been completed, 17 are in various stages of implementation, and 11 have been cancelled by the awarded agency.
+On March 14, 2022, the Board approved the release of the 12th Tier 1 call for \$3 million; applications are due on June 15, 2022.
 Staff estimates that over 45.3 million gallons of trash have been captured as a result of the installation of Tier 1 devices since the inception of the Tier 1 Program in 2011.
 This is equivalent to filling nearly 105 football fields with one foot deep of trash.
 Over time, the volume of trash captured is expected to increase.
-Staff will evaluate M2 revenues on a regular basis and prior to each call to ensure adequate funding availability.

 In addition, there have been two rounds of funding under the Tier 2 grants program.
 A total of 22 projects in the amount of \$27.89 million have been awarded by the Board since 2013.
-It is estimated that Tier 2 funded projects, once fully functional, will have an annual groundwater recharge potential of approximately 157 million gallons of water from infiltration or through pumped and treated recharge facilities.
+Of the 22 projects, construction on 18 projects have been completed and four projects have been cancelled by the awarded agency.
+It is estimated that Tier 2-funded projects, once fully functional, will have an annual groundwater recharge potential of approximately 157 million gallons of water from infiltration or through pumped and treated recharge facilities.
 The appropriate timing of the next Tier 2 call is being assessed and will be determined by funding availability as well as the number of viable projects from eligible agencies.